Prince Ibeh

-Prince Chinenye Ibeh (born June 3, 1994) is a British-Rwandan professional basketball player for Guaros de Lara of the SPB.
+Prince Chinenye Ibeh (born June 3, 1994) is an American-Rwandan professional basketball player who last played for the Patriots of the Rwanda Basketball League.

 College career

 Ibeh played college basketball at Texas from 2012 to 2016.
-Ibeh scored 17 points, grabbed 10 rebounds and blocked five shots in a 71-54 win over TCU on January 26, 2016.
+Ibeh scored 17 points, grabbed 10 rebounds and blocked five shots in a 71–54 win over TCU on January 26, 2016.
 As a senior, he stepped into a bigger role due to an injury to Cameron Ridley.
 He averaged 4.1 points, 5.0 rebounds, and 2.0 blocks per game, shooting 57.8 percent.
 He was named the 2016 Big 12 Defensive Player of the Year and was selected to the Big 12 All-Defensive Team.

 Professional career

 Long Island Nets (2017–2018)

 The Long Island Nets, the NBA Development League affiliate of the Brooklyn Nets, signed Ibeh in February 2017.
 In his second game with the Nets, Ibeh recorded 3 points and 6 rebounds in almost 15 minutes of playing time against the Raptors 905.